 Medical devices have truly revolutionized healthcare around the world, making it possible for many to live longer, better quality lives.
-Unfortunately, each year a large number of devices prove faulty and defective, thereby causing substantial harm, and even death to the patient.
+Unfortunately, each year a large number of dangerous medical devices prove faulty and defective, thereby causing substantial harm, and even death to the patient.

 A person who has suffered injury often does have legal recourse, and in some cases may even be able to join a class action lawsuit against a manufacturer, although this is not always the most financially advantageous means of obtaining compensation.
-It is important for anyone whose health has been damaged by a defective medical device to seek legal representation.
+It is important for anyone whose health has been damaged by a defective medical product to seek legal representation.

 List Of Current Medical Device Recalls & Defect Lawsuits: